Takung Art Co., Ltd. (NYSEAMERICAN:TKAT) Short Interest Update

-Takung Art Co., Ltd. (NYSEAMERICAN:TKAT) saw a significant decrease in short interest in December.
-As of December 15th, there was short interest totalling 403,300 shares, a decrease of 24.0% from the November 30th total of 530,800 shares.
-Approximately 5.2% of the shares of the stock are sold short.
-Based on an average daily volume of 890,400 shares, the short-interest ratio is presently 0.5 days.
+Takung Art Co., Ltd. (NYSEAMERICAN:TKAT) saw a significant growth in short interest during the month of December.
+As of December 31st, there was short interest totalling 1,030,000 shares, a growth of 155.4% from the December 15th total of 403,300 shares.
+Approximately 13.3% of the company’s shares are sold short.
+Based on an average trading volume of 1,340,000 shares, the days-to-cover ratio is currently 0.8 days.

-A number of institutional investors have recently added to or reduced their stakes in the stock.
-Bank of America Corp DE acquired a new position in shares of Takung Art in the 2nd quarter valued at approximately $60,000.
-Morgan Stanley acquired a new position in shares of Takung Art in the 1st quarter valued at approximately $174,000.
-Advisor Group Holdings Inc. raised its position in shares of Takung Art by 746.2% in the 3rd quarter.
-Advisor Group Holdings Inc. now owns 5,585 shares of the company’s stock valued at $42,000 after purchasing an additional 4,925 shares in the last quarter.
-Jane Street Group LLC acquired a new position in shares of Takung Art in the 3rd quarter valued at approximately $89,000.
-Finally, United Maritime Capital LLC raised its position in shares of Takung Art by 17.2% in the 2nd quarter.
-United Maritime Capital LLC now owns 17,016 shares of the company’s stock valued at $283,000 after purchasing an additional 2,500 shares in the last quarter.
-0.81% of the stock is currently owned by hedge funds and other institutional investors.

 Takung Art Co, Ltd. Operates international online trading platform that provides state-of-the-art and convenient services for various types of artworks.
 The firm provides a way for art collectors and investors to acquire shared ownership in Asian and other fine art – including paintings, calligraphies, jewellery and precious gems.